ratulb/container_image_builder/README.md

 We need to provide the `--tar-path` and `--no-push` flags for that.

-#### Push to docker registry lauching kaniko as a pod in k8s cluster
+#### Push to docker registry launching kaniko as a pod in k8s cluster

 We can also run kaniko as one-shot container to build our container and push it to docker registry.
 For that - we would need to create a `storage volume` in our k8s cluster and make that volume available to `kaniko` pod via `volume claim`.
 Also, we would need create a docker registry secret and provide it to `kaniko` pod so that it can authenticate with docker registry to push to created container.
-Following is the kaniko pod defintion.
+Following is the kaniko pod definition.

 ```yaml
 apiVersion: v1